RiverSide71/ComfyUI-Fast-Group-Bypasser-Linked/README.md

   `[rgthree-linked] Could not find linked group "My Group"` is logged.

-  Check that the name in the property **exactly** matches the group title shown in the Bypasser widget (including capitalisation and spaces).
+  Check that the name in the property **exactly** matches the group title shown in the Bypasser widget (including capitalization and spaces).

 **Both groups end up in the same state when they should alternate.**
 : Make sure the pair is in `groupAlternates`, not `groupLinks`.